| AS QUICK AS CAN BE based on

 "Gas!
 I'm on my way.
 Thanks."

 "What in the world?" asked Tory.
-"Attempted suicide that can't wait?"
+"Some attempted suicide that can't wait?"

-"No, but the Princess is up to something at the Morris.
+"No, but the Princess is in trouble at the Morris.
 Not to worry.
 Nothing I can't handle.
 You go to bed and I'll tell you about it tomorrow if it proves interesting."

-Having temporarily centered her most important relationship, Lee drove to the theater.
+Having temporarily centered her most important relationship by far, Lee drove to the theater.
 The marquee was dark.
 She went around to the back where she was stopped.

 "SMPD," she said and showed her badge and identification.

 "Hell," said the woman watching the door.
-"How many of you are there going to be tonight?"
+"How many of you are going to show up tonight?"

-"The person inside is working for me," Lee said with fear and trepidation as she went through the entrance.
-Mumbling, the doorkeeper followed her.
+"The woman inside is working for me," Lee said, hiding her fear and trepidation as she went through the entrance.
+Mumbling under her breath, the doorkeeper came after her.

-Double doors had been rolled back and the Princess held court on a maroon velvet sofa.
-She was pale, especially in contrast to those around her.
-Three women and two men: sparkling in millennial finery, glistening in skin paints.
+The double doors had been rolled back and the Princess was holding court on a maroon velvet sofa.
+She looked pale, especially in contrast to those around her.
+She was being attended by three women and two men, all five sparkling and glistening in skin paints.
 Behind the sofa stood the stage manager, Lee guessed, and stagehands.
 To the side hovered two expensively dressed women with their heads together.
-Everyone appeared shocked and upset and in play watching not play performing mode.
+Everyone appeared shocked and upset and in a play-watching not a play-performing mode.

 "I am very, very sorry," said the Princess.
 "I have been trying to explain.
 Please, please, everyone," she said, "this person of authority is Special Inspector Lee Ward."

-"What's going on here?" barked the older well-dressed woman.
+"What's going on here?" barked an older well-dressed woman.
 "You told us --"

 "Yes," said the doorkeeper, "because she showed me ID."